 Butter is velvety smooth in its consistency.
 It is available in salted and unsalted varieties.
 But ghee is semi-liquid in its consistency and blunt in taste.

 Ghee is storage-friendly.
 You can store ghee at room temperature for 12-18 months from its manufacturing date.
 Butter is a highly perishable dairy product.
 You have to keep it in the fridge; however, you cannot store butter in a refrigerator for a long time.

 Butter offers a milky savory aroma.
 Ghee offers a nutty aroma of butterfat.

-Ghee vs. butter is an interesting topic if you compare their uses.
+Ghee butter vs butter is an interesting topic if you compare their uses.
 Mainly used as a kitchen staple, these two kinds of butter are unique in culinary use.

 Butter is a cooking fat and is mainly used in baking or sautéing.
-It is a popular spread that people use on their cookies, toast as a condiment.
+It is a popular spread that people use on their cookies and toast as a condiment.
 You can use butter as a tasty seasoning for salads and pasta.